 We moved to South Bend, Indiana and we started out in a little duplex that we renovated (we still own it and rent both sides out), then we moved to the historic area and bought an adorable 1920s bungalow which we remodeled and added a kitchen with a copper farmhouse sink.
 We became friends with the sweet family that bought it once we purchased Selah Pines and it just felt like all was meant to be.
 (This amazing family actually came out to the Farmhouse when it was still in the major renovation phase, so we will have to invite them back again soon).

 Back to the reason we moved away…It’s simple.

 We wanted quiet, we wanted space and we wanted nature to surround us.

 We got it all plus more.
-BUT why Shipshewana in particular?
+BUT why a small Amish town in particular?

-This little town captured our hearts when we went to the Shipshewana Corn Maze back in October 2016, I casually mentioned to my husband that “one day I would love to move to a small little town like Shipshewana.”
-He went online and found this property that had 2 acres and the home was in such bad shape, that we would be paying for just the property the house was FREE ;).
+This little town captured our hearts when we went to the Corn Maze back in October 2016, I casually mentioned to my husband that “one day I would love to move to a small little town like this.”
+He went online and found this property that had 2 acres and the home was in such bad shape, but we weren’t scared.

-We wanted to live in Shipshewna and we wanted to live in our own Farmhouse, Selah Pines.
+We wanted to live in the country and we wanted to live in our own Farmhouse, Selah Pines.

 Our little town has a population of 680 the last time I looked it up and it only has about 5 streets with maybe 3 stoplights.
 It looks like someone took a town and dropped it right into the middle of cornfields.